McKinsey Case Interview 2026: Format, Solve, and Examples

 Pattern recognition accelerates before deliberate practice does

-Practice 2 full candidate-led cases per day
+Practice 2 full interviewer-led cases per day

 Volume with feedback is the fastest path to case intuition